srt32/blog/source/2014-02-06-writing-and-deploying-multiple-rails-apps-with-nginx.html.markdown

 ---

-For our last project, my team built a real time dashboard for development teams so managers and team managers can have an at a glance look at what's happening in a project.
+For our last project, my team built a real time dashboard for development teams so managers and team members can have an at a glance look at what's happening in a project.
 A user can create a project and link up Github repos, Pivotal Tracker Projects, Travis CI builds, and Code Climate scores.
 We built the app using Services Oriented Architecture and learned quite a bit along the way.
-We built 3 Rails apps, a Sinatra app, and gem.
+We built three Rails apps, a Sinatra app, and a gem.
 We used Nginx and Passenger on a Digital Ocean VPS to make it live.

 ### Architecture